pferreirafabricio/lane-flow/README.md

 - **Testing:** Integrate automated accessibility and UI tests for reliability.
 - **Performance:** Optimize rendering for very large datasets.
 - **Responsiveness:** Timeline items adapt their font size and layout to fit event names, using container queries.
+- **Zoom:** Implement a zoom feature to allow users to adjust the timeline view.

 ## Design Decisions & Inspiration